MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-merge.md

 > [!div class="mx-imgBorder"]
 > ![](media/configure-data-merge-attribute-name.png "Merge attribute name")

+There are two goals behind this screen:
-The goal behind this screen is to enable you, the user, to choose all the attributes that should be merged and included in your **unified customer profile entitiy** (the end result of the configuration process).
-Notice that some attributes were already auto-selected by the system (highlighted in the image above).
+- 1.**Choosing all the attributes that should be merged within your unified customer profile entitiy** (the end result of the configuration process).
+Notice that some attributes were already auto-merged by the system (highlighted in the image above):
-- The attribute's name appears in the first column (shown in red)
+- The attribute's name appears in the first column
-- The attribute's entity is specified in the second column (shown in blue)
+- The attribute's entity is specified in the second column
-- The attribute's data source is specified in the third column (shown in green)
+- The attribute's data source is specified in the third column
+- If you wish to unmerge any of these auto-merged attributes, use the button shown below and click **Don't Merge**:

+//

-- You should review those attributes and decide whether you wish to include them in your unified entity.
-If this is not the case for one or more of the attributes, you can click the button that is highlighted below, which will move the attribute to the **excluded from profile** section:
+- 2.**Excluding attributes from the customer profile entity:** If you think that some attributes should be excluded from the final customer profile entiy, you can click the same button used for unmerging but this time choose **Exclude**.
+That will move the attribute/s to the **excluded from profile** section:

 // add merge new 3